Welcome to today's edition of the Rush 24-7 podcast.

 You knew that without reading the fine print.

-I mean, if anybody's had any experience of the credit cards and the certain things that you have to admit knowing going in.
+I mean, if anybody's had any experience with credit cards and there's certain things that you have to admit knowing going in.

 I had a guy send me an email last night in the middle of show prep.